 - Areas of increased electrical conductance and reduced skin resistance

 This means when we apply pressure, insert a needle, or use sound energy at these points, we’re likely activating clusters of sensory neurons, stimulating blood flow, and modulating the central nervous system—which can explain many of the observed effects of acupressure.
+Simply put, where these points are, energy flows.

 The Meridian System: Pathways of Energy and Anatomy